 Bankruptcy is often viewed as a procedure that gets an individual stripped to the shorts.
 But in actuality, it is far from this common notion.
 There are various types of bankruptcies in the US that can be used to accomplish different goals.
 Chapter 13 bankruptcy is one such procedure that can help individuals restructure their finances and stand back on their feet.

 Chapter 13 bankruptcy, also known as wage earner’s plan, enables individuals to restructure and devise a plan to repay a part or all of their debt.
 Under this type of bankruptcy, debtors propose a repayment plan to pay creditors over three to five years.
-During the time a debtor pays off his dues, creditors are forbidden by law to continue or initiate collection efforts.
+When a debtor pays off his dues, creditors are forbidden by law to continue or initiate collection efforts.
 Unlike chapter 7, chapter 13 bankruptcy does not wipe debts but helps debtors reorganize their finances and pay off creditors.

 Chapter 13 bankruptcy can be filed by individuals or jointly by husband and wife.
 Businesses and incorporations are not allowed to file for bankruptcy under the chapter.
 All individuals could file for a chapter 13 bankruptcy as long as their unsecured debts are less than US$394,725 and secured debts are not more than US$ 1,184,200.
-Unsecured debts include credit card bills, medical bills, etc while secured debts include home or other property mortgages, car loans, etc. The amounts stated are changed periodically according to variances in the consumer price index.
+Unsecured debts include credit card bills, medical bills, etc., while secured debts include home or other property mortgages, car loans, etc. The amounts stated are changed periodically according to variances in the consumer price index.

 Other requirements to be fulfilled for filing a chapter 13 bankruptcy are: